Sandjab/ShowBees/README.md

 **ipywidgets**

-This is needed in order to use nice widgets in the Jupyter environment, in particular progress bars, thus avoiding clustering your notebooks' output with endless log line just for progress tracking purpose.
+This is needed in order to use nice widgets in the Jupyter environment, in particular progress bars, thus avoiding clustering your notebooks' output with endless log lines just for progress tracking purpose.

 ```
 pip install ipywidgets